Sciebo-RDS/Sciebo-RDS/docs/docs/gettingstarted/kubernetes.md

 $ helm upgrade -i sciebords -f values.yaml sciebords/all
 ```

+---

-Sciebo RDS is now ready to use.
+This is it.
+Sciebo RDS is now ready to use through the Owncloud plugin.